-Romania: Nuclear power plant Cernavoda units construction with support of China after European investors back down25.
-July 2014. / SEE Energy News
+Romania: Nuclear power plant Cernavoda units construction with support of China after European investors back down, SEE Energy News

 Department of Energy from Ministry of Economy announced they will seek investors to continue construction of units 3 and 4 of Cernavoda Nuclear power plant.
 So far all European investors withdrawed and Chinese expressed clear interest to finance the project.
 Nuclearelectrica covers about 19% of the national electricity through the two reactors at Cernavoda CANDU technology.
 The company also holds nuclear fuel plant in Pitesti.
 Ministry of Economy, the Department of Energy holds 81.27% stake in Nuclearelectrica.